Courts Cannot Enforce Informal Agreements

 How to Get a Custody Order for Unmarried Parents

 When unmarried parents want to get a custody order, they must file an underlying paternity case.
 If the father signs a Declaration of Paternity in the hospital, you should attach this document to the paternity petition.
 Once the court assigns a case number and if the parties agree to paternity and custody, they can then file an agreement that describes their custody and visitation arrangement.
 For example, a couple can sign a Stipulation and Order for Custody and/or Visitation of Children (FL-355) and Child Custody and Visitation (Parenting Time) Order Attachment (FL-341).
-There are other forms available that more specifically define legal custody, physical custody, and holiday visitation schedule.
+There are other forms available that more precisely define legal custody, physical custody, and holiday visitation schedule.
 Each parent should sign the forms, and then submit them to a court clerk for a judge’s signature.
-Once the judge signs the forms, the parties now have a formal custody order that a court and/or the police can enforce.
+Once the judge approves the forms, the parties now have a formal custody order that a court and/or the police can enforce.

 We cannot stress the importance of a custody order for unmarried parents.
 Too often we have been involved in emergency ex parte custody document preparation when unmarried parents reach an unexpected conflict.
 If the dispute involves law enforcement, they are often unable to help because there is no order.
 A People’s Choice can help you get a paternity order, and order for custody, visitation and support.
 Even with the most cooperative unmarried couples, unexpected disputes can arise.
 Contact us today at 800-747-2780 if you are an unmarried parent and need help with a custody order.